By Glen C. Strathy

 Booker dislikes Mysteries because the detective or investigator has no personal connection to the characters he's interviewing or the crime he's investigating.
 Therefore, Booker argues, the detective has no inner conflict to resolve.

 The hero is a solitary figure who initially feels the One is at fault and that he must preserve his independence or refusal to submit.
-Eventually, he is faced with the One's awesome power and submits, becoming part of the rest of the world again.
+Eventually, he is faced with the One's awesome power and submits, becoming part of the community again.

 In some versions, the One is portrayed as benevolent, as in the story of Job, while in others the reader is left convinced it is malevolent, as in 1984 or Brazil.
 These darker versions seem to be what make Booker less than keen on this basic plot.

 Though Booker doesn't mention it, a common variation is to have the hero refuse to submit and essentially win against the power of the One.
 In The Prisoner, the hero eventually earns the right to discover that the One is a twisted version of himself, after which he is set free.
 In The Matrix, Neo's resistance eventually leads to a better world.
-Another example is The Hunger Games series, where Katniss's continued rebellion eventually leads to the downfall of both the original tyrant and his potential successor, resulting in a freer world.
+Another example is The Hunger Games series, where Katniss's continued rebellion eventually leads to the downfall of both the original tyrant and his potential successor, resulting in the world order ending and greater freedom for all.

 See the previous article for more discussion of Booker's The Seven Basic Plots.